Personal Professional Development (Public Health and Primary Care) / Course details

 • Introduction and definitions of Arts and Health

-• Assessing the evidence for Arts and Public Health
+• Assessing the evidence for health improvement

-• Evaluating Arts and Health interventions
+• Evaluating health improvement interventions

 Teaching and learning methods

 This blended course involves working through the course notes provided online, linked references and other online sources of information.
 It also involves attending a 3 day teaching residential component.
 You will be use self-reflection to help you think about the ideas discussed and the relevance to their everyday practice.
 You should work through the unit in a logical sequence using the calendar in Blackboard.
 It is essential you follow this guidance so that you are doing the same topic at the same time as your fellow students.
-Students will be expected to take part in discussion board activities and generally those students who do participate do better in their written assignments as this interaction with tutors and peers is an important part of the learning process.

 Employability skills